termux-user-repository/tur/README.md

 ## Contribution:

 ### Add new package.
+TUR uses same building scripts what Termux does.So all building mechanism is same.
+* Clone this repository.
+* Change directory and Execute `./setup-environment.sh` It will fetch Termux package building scripts.
-Since TUR is fork of termux-packages.
-So all building mechanism is same.
-In order to add a package.
-Create build.sh file under **tur** directory (_not in packages_).
+* Create build.sh file under **tur** directory (_not in packages_).
 Go through the official termux [wiki](https://github.com/termux/termux-packages/wiki).